jermp/pthash/README.md

 shows the usage of the driver program, as reported below.

    Usage: ./build [-h,--help] [-n num_keys] [-c c] [-a alpha] [-e encoder_type] [-p num_partitions] [-s seed] [-t num_threads] [-i input_filename] [-o output_filename] [-d tmp_dir] [-m ram] [--minimal] [--external] [--verbose] [--check] [--lookup]

     [-n num_keys]
       REQUIRED: The size of the input.

     [-c c]
       REQUIRED: A constant that trades construction speed for space effectiveness.
 A reasonable value lies between 3.0 and 10.0.

     [-a alpha]
       REQUIRED: The table load factor.
-It must be a quantity > 0 and <= 1.
+It must be a quantity > 0 and < 1.

     [-e encoder_type]
       REQUIRED: The encoder type.
-See include/encoders/encoders.hpp for a list of available types.
+Possibile values are: 'partitioned_compact', 'dictionary_dictionary', 'elias_fano', 'all'.
+      (For more encoders, compile again with 'cmake .. -D PTHASH_ENABLE_ALL_ENCODERS=On').
+      The 'all' type will just benchmark all encoders.
+(Useful for benchmarking purposes.)

     [-p num_partitions]
       Number of partitions.

     [-s seed]
       Seed to use for construction.

     [-t num_threads]
       Number of threads to use for construction.

     [-i input_filename]
       A string input file name.
 If this is not provided, then num_keys 64-bit random keys will be used as input instead.

     [-o output_filename]
       Output file name where the function will be serialized.

     [-d tmp_dir]
       Temporary directory used for building in external memory.
 Default is directory '.'.

     [-m ram]
       Number of Giga bytes of RAM to use for construction in external memory.

     [--minimal]
       Build a minimal PHF.

     [--external]
       Build the function in external memory.

     [--verbose]
       Verbose output during construction.

     [--check]
       Check correctness after construction.

     [--lookup]
       Measure average lookup time after construction.

     [-h,--help]
       Print this help text and silently exits.

 #### Example 1